raokavya29/portfolio/README.md

 # Kavya Rao – Personal Website

-This repository hosts my personal academic and policy portfolio built using GitHub Pages and Jekyll.
+This repository hosts my portfolio built using GitHub Pages and Jekyll.

 The site includes:
 - About